Whatcom Deserves a Public Hospital

 Better Off Public: Freedom of Religion in Healthcare

-Promote freedom of expression and protections for more diversity within healthcare by providing a public hospital or network of clinics.
-This includes for those of different faiths and secular people alike than just currently promoted by Saint Josephs Hospital as the only one in the county.
+Promote freedom of expression and protections for more diversity within healthcare by providing a public hospital or network of clinics as an option.
+This includes for those of different faiths, denominations and secular people alike than just currently promoted by Saint Josephs Hospital as the only one in the county.

 Some day organically this website could become in support of a policy or proposal.
-For right now it is just a website about my support for a public hospital in Whatcom County in the long term.
+For right now it is just a website about our support for a public hospital in Whatcom County in the long term.
+We will aim to post updates via our newsletter!

 Learn more background